 You can start creating your first WordPress post.

-Did I cover all the ways and steps properly for this tutorial on how to install WordPress manually?
+Did we cover all the ways and steps properly for this tutorial on how to install WordPress manually?